CloudSecurityAlliance/CSA-Guidance/Domain 4- Compliance and Audit Management.md

 	* Cloud providers should engage in continuous compliance initiatives to avoid creating any gaps, and thus exposures, for their customers.
 	* Provide customers commonly needed evidences and artifacts of compliance, such as logs of administrative activity the customer cannot otherwise collect on their own.
 * Cloud customers should:
-	* Understand their full compliance obligations before deploying or migrating to, or developing in, the cloud.
+	* Understand their full compliance obligations before deploying, migrating to, or developing in the cloud.
 	* Evaluate a provider's third-party attestations and certifications and align those to compliance needs.
 	* Understand the scope of assessments and certifications, including both the controls and the features/services covered.
 	* Attempt to select auditors with experience in cloud computing, especially if pass-through audits and certifications will be used to manage the customer's audit scope.
 	* Ensure they understand what artifacts of compliance the provider offers, and effectively collect and manage those artifacts.
 		* Create and collect their own artifacts when the provider's artifacts are not sufficient.
 	* Keep a register of cloud providers used, relevant compliance requirements, and current status.
 The Cloud Security Alliance Cloud Controls Matrix can support this activity.